-From 18 – 22 May 2021, tune in to Lumsden Live, a community radio station on FM channels in Lumsden and online across the world!
+From 18 – 22 May 2021, tune in to Lumsden Live, a community radio station on 87.9 FM in Lumsden and online across the world!

 Running in parallel to the Lumsden Live programme the BEPART Critical Network, Marwa Arsanios, Lotte van den Berg, Roland Gunst and Fanny Robles, will be working with BEPART stakeholders to develop a first iteration of a ‘Protocol’ driven by their exploration of the ethics of participation.
 The Critical Network will present the first manifestation of the protocol on the Lumsden Live station at the end of the week.